 Bilingual Teacher Career Guide

 A bilingual teacher typically leads a classroom of students who are learning to speak English as a second language.
-These learners are known as English as a Second Language (ESL) students or English Language Learners (ELLs).
-In school districts that have a high percentage of ELLs, bilingual teachers who speak a student’s native language can offer personalized instruction that a teacher who only speaks English cannot.
-This guide provides further information on what bilingual teachers do, how to become one, and the salary and job outlook for bilingual teachers.
+This guide provides information on what bilingual teachers do, how to become one, and the salary and job outlook for bilingual teachers.

 How to Become a Bilingual Teacher

-The first step to becoming a bilingual teacher in a public school is earning a bachelor’s degree with a teacher preparation program that qualifies students to pursue state-level certification.
-To qualify for teacher certification, such a program must typically be approved by its state’s board of education for the preparation of teachers.
+The first step to becoming a bilingual teacher in a public school is to earn a bachelor’s degree with a state-approved teacher preparation program that qualifies students to pursue state-level certification.
 Prospective bilingual teachers typically earn a degree in teaching English as a Second Language supplemented by courses in education.
 Multilingual teachers who want to teach a specific subject, such as chemistry, in more than one language will typically major in that subject as well as take a second major in the other language.
-Typically, students on either path will take two years of general education courses before beginning education courses and higher-level language courses.
-During the junior and senior years of college, prospective bilingual teachers will participate in classroom observations and undertake a student teaching engagement, usually for at least one semester.
 The common pathway to becoming a bilingual teacher is as follows:

-- Earn a bachelor’s degree in teaching English as a Second Language or a related field that includes a teacher preparation program.
+1. Earn a bachelor’s degree in teaching English as a Second Language or a related field, or a dual degree in the subject to be taught and the target language, that includes a teacher preparation program.

 In many states, especially those in which bilingual education has been identified as a high-need area, there are alternative pathways to licensure.
 One such alternative pathway is to earn a master’s degree in education.
 Those who have achieved fluency in a second language in another career, such as translation, or those who are native speakers of a language other than English, may be eligible to pursue other pathways to certification; some certification requirements are typically exempted for transitioning teachers in high-need areas.